zacuke/vscode-waterfox-debug/README.md

 # VS Code Debug Adapter for Firefox

-A Visual Studio Code extension to debug your web application in Firefox.
+A Visual Studio Code extension to debug your web application or browser extension in Firefox.

 ## Features
 * Line breakpoints